 i.t.a: a great idea but a dismal failure.

-Spelling (encoding) and decoding are always taught together in high-quality phonics programmes, with an ”equal split between the two activities” (Johnston & Watson 2014), from the outset of instruction. ”Writing should be a part of the mix from the start: build a word, write it; read a word, write it.
+Spelling (encoding) and decoding are always taught together in high-quality phonics lessons, with an ”equal split between the two activities” (Johnston & Watson 2014), from the outset of instruction. ”Writing should be a part of the mix from the start: build a word, write it; read a word, write it.
 Writing words gives extra practice in linking sound to spelling and spelling to sound.
 It also helps to get knowledge into long term memory.”
 (John Walker.
 Twitter/X)

 – No common exception or other high-frequency words are memorised as whole units.